GoogleCloudPlatform/nodejs-serverless-microservices-demo/README.md

 TODO: Add diagram image

 Every 5 minutes, the `task-scheduler` microservice runs, queries the Cloud Datastore database for webpages ot screenshot.
-For each webpage, it enqueues a task in a queue.
+For each webpage, it sends a message to a Pub/Sub topic.
-This queue is responsible for sending webpage screenshot tasks to the `screenshot` microservice.
+This topic is responsible for pushing these messages to the `screenshot` microservice.
-This `screenshot` service receives the task as a regular HTTP GET request, screenshots requested webpage and stores the result in a Cloud Storage bucket.
+This `screenshot` service receives the message as a regular HTTP POST request, screenshots requested webpage and stores the result in a Cloud Storage bucket.
 The creation of a new file in the bucket triggers the a Cloud Function (`image-diff`).
 The `image-diff` function compares the new image with a reference image from the `references` folder.
 If a difference is found, it stores the image in a `keyframe` folder and updates the reference image.